The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 An importer/distributor of medical devices is obliged to ensure that devices are safe to use and properly labelled, and have the appropriate manual.
-Also, an importer/distributor with its seat in Poland is obliged to co-operate with the President of the Office and manufacturer, among others, in cases of medical incidents and in matters of safety, in particular by reporting any dangers caused by devices.
+Also, an importer/distributor with its seat in Poland is obliged to co-operate with the President of the Office and the manufacturer, among others, in cases of medical incidents and in matters of safety, in particular by reporting any dangers caused by devices.

 In the case of medical devices, the following information is available:

 Decisions regarding the granting, withdrawing and suspending of a medicinal product from the market are publicly available online.

 Commercially confidential information is protected under the Act on Combating Unfair Competition.
 Such information is understood as any technical, technological, organisational or other information of economic value concerning an enterprise and not disclosed to the public, with regard to which an entrepreneur has taken appropriate measures to preserve their confidentiality.
 Information relating to individuals is governed by the GDPR.